akvo/akvo-unified-log/vagrant/README.md

 * The `akvo-unified-log` and `akvo-flow-server-config` repositories from your local machine are synced to the virtual machine at `/var/akvo/unilog/code` and `/var/akvo/unilog/akvo-flow-server-config` respectively.
 Therefore, you just need to restart the application (by means of `scripts/devhelpers/supervisorctl.sh`) to test local code changes on both of them.

-* The `akvo-core-services` repository is cloned at `/var/akvo/unilog/akvo-core-services` in order to have the flow data schema.

 ## Useful scripts